SafetyCulture/safetyculture-exporter/docs/script-setup/config.md

 |  Setting | Description  |
 |---|--- |
 | sql_table |The name of the table in which you want to store your iAuditor information.
 Best practice is to make sure it doesn't exist, as the script will create it for you.
-If you want to build it yourself, check [the model](../..w/understanding-the-data/the-model).
+If you want to build it yourself, check [the model](../../understanding-the-data/the-model).
-| database_type |  For SQL use 'mssql+pyodbc_mssql' (More should work, however they're currently untested. please refer to the SQLAlchemy documentation)
+| database_type |  For SQL: `mssql+pyodbc_mssql`.
+For MySQL: `mysql` [Additional MySQL info is here](script-setup/mysql)(.
+(More should work, however they're currently untested. please refer to the SQLAlchemy documentation)
 | database_user | The username to login to your database
 | database_pwd |  Your database password
 | database_server | Server where your database is located
 | database_port |  The port your database is listening on (For SQL, this is usually 1433)
 | database_name |  The name of the database you'll be connecting to.
-You must also define the driver to use if you need to - for SQL you'll likely want to use `MyDatebase?driver=ODBC Driver 17 for SQL Server` - replacing `MyDatabase` with the name of your database.
+You must also define the driver to use if you need to - for SQL use: `MyDatebase?driver=ODBC Driver 17 for SQL Server` - replacing `MyDatabase` with the name of your database.
+For MySQL, you only need to specify the database name.

 ### Other Options